dmelo/g2m2-pages/blog/10/webcam-problem-dell-inspiron.md

 /*
 Title: Webcam Problem at Dell Inspiron
 Description: It has been a really long time since my last post.
 I can hear dust.
 I have a Dell Inspiron 1525, running Ubuntu and Debian.
 On both distros I have the same problem.
 After a while with the machine up the webcam stops working.
 I check for the /dev/video0 and the file does not exists.
 So, something is wrong.
 The webcam on those laptops are from OmniVision.
 Which means that even if your machine is not a Dell Inspiron this solution might suit you.
-If you give the command lsusb, one of the responses should be something like:
+If you give the command lsusb, one of the responses should be something like
 Date: 2010/06/13
 */